 In 2016, an agreement was established between INTERPOL and The University Southern Mississippi's National Center for Spectator Sports Safety and Security (NCS⁴), built on a common interest of contributing to police cooperation through strengthening training activities for police officers serving sport security functions.
 INTERPOL helps to build the capacity of police in their 194 member countries, equipping them with the knowledge, skills and best practices needed to meet today's policing challenges.

-NCS⁴ and INTERPOL are developing six international training courses.
+NCS⁴ and INTERPOL developed six international training courses.

 The first course, Sport Security Senior Management Training Course, was taught from September 12-14, 2017, in Lyon, France.
 Participants from 27 countries attended the inaugural course.
 This course has the distinction of being the first course in the world to receive INTERPOL accreditation.
 The target audience for all six courses are Police Executives and Incident Management Team members.